samuelcochs/dataprocessing/README.md

   - Using the pushData() method:
     - This method requires an object as its only argument.
 The object should be strucutred as follows:
     ```javascript
+    const pushDataObj = {
+      ssId: Spreadsheet Id,
+      sId: Sheet Id,
+      startRowIndex: Index of row to start on,
+      startColIndex: Index of col to start on,
+      extraRows: The amount of extra rows you would like after the data,
+      extraCols: The amount of extra cols you would like on the right side of the data,
+      data: A 2d array of data that you would like to put on the spreadsheet,
+      typeOfData: If you would like to use the data in the constructor and leave the data key blank then input filtered or unfiltered here
+    }
+    ```
+    - Basic Example(Using all required inputs)
+    ```javascript
+    const pushDataObj = {
+      ssId: Spreadsheet Id,
+      sId: Sheet Id,
+      data: [[1,2],[3,4]]
+    }
+    or
+    const pushDataObj = {
+      ssId: Spreadsheet Id,
+      sId: Sheet Id,
+      typeOfData: 'filtered'
+    }
+    ```
+    - More complex example using all options
+      - This will start on row 2 and column
+    ```javascript
+    cosnt pushDataObj = {
+      ssId: Spreadsheet Id,
+      sId: Sheet Id,
+      data: [[1,2],[3,4]],
+      startRowIndex: 1,
+      startColIndex: 1,
+      extraRows: 10,
+      extraCols: 10
+    }
     ```
   - Using the updateRows() method:
     - Explain how to use it.